 Best Native Shrubs for Excess Moisture

 Moisture-Absorbing Flowering Perennials

 An abundance of flowering perennials thrive in wet soils, absorbing pooling moisture with beautiful effect.
-Low-growing forest species such as Jack-in-the-pulpit (Arisaema triphyllum), hardy in USDA zones 4 through 9 lily, and sweet woodruff (Galium odoratum), hardy in USDA zones 4 through 8, turn shady, wet areas into woodland gardens.
+Low-growing forest species such as Jack-in-the-pulpit (Arisaema triphyllum, zones 4-9) and sweet woodruff (Galium odoratum, zones 4-8) turn shady, wet areas into woodland gardens.

-If your boggy spot is in full sun, consider planting swamp milkweed (Asclepias incarnata), which thrives in USDA zones 3 through 9.
-A bonus, swamp milkweed is a food source for Monarch butterfly caterpillars.
-Rose mallow (Hibiscus laevis) provides beautiful white to pink flowers on 4- to 6-foot tall shrubs in USDA zones 4 through 9.
+If your boggy spot is in full sun, consider planting swamp milkweed (Asclepias incarnata, zones 3-9).
+As a bonus, swamp milkweed is a food source for Monarch butterfly caterpillars.
+Rose mallow (Hibiscus laevis, zones 4-9) provides beautiful white to pink flowers on 4- to 6-foot tall shrubs.

-Sweet flag (Acorus gramineus), hardy in USDA zones 5 through 9, and many varieties of iris (Iris spp.), hardy from USDA zones 3 through 10, thrive and multiply in wet soils.
-Wet-tolerant perennials produce sweet smelling flowers along with lovely foliage to turn wet areas of your yard into beautiful gardens.
+Sweet flag (Acorus gramineus, zones 4-9), and many types of iris (Iris spp.) thrive and multiply on wet soils.
+Many wet-tolerant perennials produce sweet smelling flowers along with lovely foliage to turn wet areas of your yard into beautiful gardens.

 - Iris (Iris spp.)